JohannesBertram/FNN_Manifolds/README.md

 ## Note

 Work in progress.
-If you have questions, or want to run experiments, feel free to reach out to me! johannes.bertram[at]yale.edu
+If you have questions, or want to run experiments, feel free to reach out to me! jb[at]w3a.de

+Previous paper version: [Manifold and Modules: How Function Develops in a Neural Foundation Model](https://arxiv.org/abs/2512.07869) @ Data on the Brain and Mind, NeurIPS 2025.